 As long as that person was on the other side of the door or window, Cody was not their friend.
 When folks came into the house and Cody saw that we welcomed them, his demeanor changed.

-It didn’t always help our visitors however, as they saw him as a Rottweiler so were usually a bit anxious until Cody sat in their lap or curled up at their feet.
+However, it didn’t always help our visitors as they saw him as a Rottweiler, so they were usually a bit anxious until Cody sat in their lap or curled up at their feet.

 When that same person went back outside, Cody was no longer their friend.

 This was perhaps the most unexpected part for us about living with a Rottie, although after considerable research, it is something that Rottie owners know well.

 They are as lovable as dogs can be, gentle with children, and loyal through and through.
 They get sad when you leave and will spin in ungainly and seemingly impossible circles when you come home.
 They will snuggle on the couch with you to watch a movie or snuggle with another dog on the floor for warmth and companionship.

 The Rottweiler as a protector